fables-tales/nemesis/spec.md

 ####Parameters

-No parameters other than the authentication parameters (username and password)
+No parameters are necessary, more information will be given however if a valid username and password are given.

 ####Response code

-200 if the user is authenticated and a member of the college, otherwise 403.
+200 if no username or password is given, 200 if the given username and password are valid, else 403

 ####Response body

 If the response code is 200 the object contains:

-* `users`: A list of userids in that college that the authenticated user can administrate.
+* `users`: A list of usernames in that college that the authenticated user can administrate.
 Example `['abc1']`.
+Only given if authentication has happened and the user is a member of this college.
 * `teams`: a list of all the teams in that college.
 Example `['team-ABC']`.
 * `college_name`: the name of the college.